-Join Ron Buencamino for an in-depth discussion in this video What is key-value observation?, part of Communicating between Classes with Objective-C.
+Join Ron Buencamino for an in-depth discussion in this video What is key-value observation?, part of Objective-C: Communicating between Classes.

 - The first pattern that we're going to go over is Key-Value Observation known to you now as KVO.
 KVO is an observer pattern and provides a way for objects to be notified of changes to specific properties of other objects by listening for changes on a particular key path.
 For example, a UIProgressView might observe the duration property of an AVPlayerItem so that it can update the time elapsed when playing an audio file.